clicknium/clicknium-docs/doc/api/python/webdriver/browser/navigate.md

         timeout: int = 30
     ) -> None***

-In current opened browser, navigate to other website.
+In current open browser, navigate to other website.

 **Parameters:**
     &emsp;**url[Required]**: str
-        &emsp;&emsp; website string, ex: <https://www.bing.com>
+        &emsp;&emsp; website string, eg: <https://www.bing.com>
     &emsp;**is_wait_complete**: bool
-        &emsp;&emsp; is_wait_complete is set to define whether to wait for a broswser to load completely.
-Default is True
+        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to load completely.
+Default is True.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, unit is second, default value is 30 seconds
+        &emsp;&emsp; timeout for the operation, Unit is second, and default value is 30 seconds.

 **Returns:**
     &emsp;None